-Phenylketonuria (PKU) is an inborn error of metabolism that is detectable during the first days of life with appropriate blood testing (e.g., during routine neonatal screening).
+Phenylketonuria (PKU) is an inborn error of metabolism that is detectable during the first days of life with appropriate blood testing (routine newborn screening).
 PKU is characterized by absence or deficiency of an enzyme (phenylalanine hydroxylase) that is responsible for processing the essential amino acid phenylalanine.
 (Amino acids, the chemical building blocks of proteins, are essential for proper growth and development.)
 With normal enzymatic activity, phenylalanine is converted to another amino acid (tyrosine), which is then utilized by the body.
-However, when the phenylalanine hydroxylase enzyme is absent or deficient, phenylalanine abnormally accumulates in the blood and is toxic to brain tissue.
+However, when the phenylalanine hydroxylase enzyme is absent or deficient, phenylalanine abnormally accumulates in the blood.
+These increased levels of phenylalanine are toxic to brain tissue.

 Symptoms associated with PKU are typically absent in newborns.
 Affected infants may be abnormally drowsy and listless (lethargic) and have difficulties feeding.
 In addition, untreated infants with PKU tend to have unusually light eyes, skin, and hair (light pigmentation) and may develop a rash that appears similar to eczema, an inflammatory skin condition that may be characterized by itching, redness, and blistering in affected areas.

-To prevent mental retardation, treatment consists of a carefully controlled, phenylalanine-restricted diet beginning during the first days or weeks of life.
-Most experts suggest that a phenylalanine-restricted diet should be life-long in persons with classical PKU.
-Classical PKU refers to persons with 2 severe mutations of the phenylalanine hydroxylase gene.
+To prevent intellectual disability, treatment consists of a carefully controlled, phenylalanine-restricted diet beginning during the first days or weeks of life.
+Most experts recommend that a phenylalanine-restricted diet should be life-long in persons with classical PKU.
+Classical PKU refers to persons with 2 severe pathogenic variants of the phenylalanine hydroxylase gene.

-If children with phenylketonuria (PKU) are not treated, developmental retardation may be obvious at several months of age.
+If children with PKU are not treated, developmental delay may be obvious at several months of age.
 The average IQ of untreated children is usually less than 50.
 High levels of phenylalanine interfere with a chemical in the body that is responsible for maintaining pigmentation (melanin).
 Therefore, affected children usually have a fair complexion and light hair.
 Symptoms of autism are not uncommon in untreated persons.

 Untreated females with this disorder often have spontaneous abortions or fetal growth delays (intrauterine growth retardation).
-Children of women with phenylketonuria (PKU) may have an abnormally small head (microcephaly) and/or congenital heart disease, and a variety of facial abnormalities.
+Children of women with PKU may have an abnormally small head (microcephaly) and/or congenital heart disease, and a variety of facial abnormalities.
 There is a strong relationship between the severity of these symptoms and high levels of phenylalanine in the mother.
 As a result, all women with PKU who have stopped treatment should return to the diet before conception and continue on the diet throughout any pregnancy.
 This dietary management should be closely monitored by a metabolic geneticist and metabolic dietitian.

-Prenatal diagnosis of phenylketonuria (PKU) is available, and routine neonatal screening is required by law in the United States and in most hospitals in developed countries.
-The test requires a drop of blood taken from the baby's heel.
-It is also possible to detect if a child is carrying a single defective gene that causes PKU (heterozygotes).
+Newborn screening for PKU is required by law in the United States and in most hospitals in developed countries.
+The test requires a drop of blood taken from the baby’s heel.
+It is also possible to detect if a child is carrying a single abnormal gene that causes PKU (heterozygotes).

-The goal of treatment for PKU is to keep plasma phenylalanine levels within 2-6 mg percent near the normal range of 1 mg percent.
+The goal of treatment for PKU is to keep plasma phenylalanine levels within 120-360 umol/L (2-6 mg/dL).
 This is generally achieved through carefully planned and monitored diet.
-Limiting the child's intake of phenylalanine must be done cautiously because it is an essential amino acid.
-A carefully maintained diet can prevent mental retardation as well as neurological, behavioral, and dermatological problems.
-Treatment must be started at a very young age (under 3 months), or some degree of mental retardation may be expected.
+Limiting the child’s intake of phenylalanine must be done cautiously because it is an essential amino acid.
+A carefully maintained diet can prevent intellectual disability as well as neurological, behavioral, and dermatological problems.
+Treatment must be started at a very young age (under 3 months), or some degree of intellectual disability may be expected.
 However, even some late-treated children have done quite well.
 Studies have repeatedly demonstrated that children with PKU who are treated with a low phenylalanine diet before the age of three months do well, with an IQ in the normal range.

 If people with PKU stop controlling their dietary intake of phenylalanine, neurological changes usually occur.
 IQs may decline.
 Other problems that may appear and become severe once dietary regulation is stopped include difficulties in school, behavioral problems, mood changes, poor visual-motor coordination, poor memory, poor problem-solving skills, fatigue, tremors, poor concentration, and others such as depression.

 After years of controversy, there now is nearly universal acceptance among clinicians treating PKU that the diet needs to be continued indefinitely.
 Also, many clinicians believe that adults with PKU who stopped the diet in childhood or beyond need to return to the diet.
-Many young adults have restarted the diet and found that the majority of their problems have been improved or have disappeared as a result of lowered blood phenylalanine levels.
+Many young adults have restarted the diet and found improvement in mental clarity as a result of lowered blood phenylalanine levels.

 Because phenylalanine occurs in practically all natural proteins, it is impossible to adequately restrict the diet using natural foods alone without compromising health.
-For this reason, special phenylalanine-free food preparations are extremely important.
-There are a number of phenylalanine-free formulas available in the US and in other countries.
+For this reason, special phenylalanine-free food preparations are helpful.
+There are a number of phenylalanine-free formulas available in the U.S. and in other countries.
 Foods high in protein, such as meat, milk, fish and cheese are typically not allowed on the diet.
 Naturally low protein foods such as fruits, vegetables, and some cereals are allowed in limited quantities.

 If the intake of phenylalanine is too severely limited in people with PKU, vitamin B-12 deficiency and symptoms of phenylalanine deficiency may develop.
 These may include fatigue, aggressive behavior, severe loss of appetite (anorexia), and sometimes low iron levels in the blood (anemia).
 Plasma levels of phenylalanine must be monitored regularly.